venniseho/SDSS_datathon2025/README.md

 To close the web app CTRL + C while the tab is still open.

 This will open a web browser where you can:
-- Input property details (e.g., bedrooms, bathrooms, size group, subway proximity).
+- Input property details (e.g., bedrooms, bathrooms, size group).
 - Get **price predictions** using the **pre-trained model**.
 - View model evaluation results.